zenobio93/seat-docs/docs/installation/manual_installation.md

 ## ESI Configuration

 As mentioned at the start of the guide, it is necessary for you to configure ESI.
-For instructions now how to do this, please refer to the [ESI Setup Guide].
+For instructions how to do this, please refer to the [ESI Setup Guide].

+!!! info

+    You may want to serve your SeAT installation over SSL (using HTTPS) - which is a recommanded behavior.
+    There are many way to do it, you can have a look on Let's Encrypt which provide you valid certificates for free.
+    Put an eye to their [Certbot Documentation].

 !!! success